Jarmahent/Clippy/README.md

 - [x] Bug: Copying a high resolution image causes the app to slow down dramatically

+            // Loading the text data onto the database took so long, the app became slow. -Fixed

 - [ ] Copy images to clipboard when the image is clicked on

 - [ ] Move the database event to the main.dev.js file because copying text when the main component isnt in focus will not update the database